Tax tips & guides

 Read moreHow Much Could the New 55p Mileage Rate Save You?

-The mileage allowance has jumped from 45p to 55p per mile.
-Real-world examples showing how much extra tax-free reimbursement workers and sole traders could actually claim.
+The mileage allowance has risen from 45p to 55p per mile.
+Real-world examples showing how much extra tax-free reimbursement workers and sole traders could claim.

 Read moreThe Mileage Mistakes That Cost Sole Traders Hundreds Every Year

-Forgotten short trips, reconstructed logs and fuel-receipt myths — the common mileage mistakes quietly costing UK sole traders hundreds of pounds every year.
+Mileage is one of the easiest expenses to claim, yet one of the most badly managed.
+The common mileage mistakes costing UK sole traders hundreds of pounds every year.

 Read moreWhat Counts as Business Mileage?
 HMRC's Rules Explained Simply

-Client visits, temporary workplaces, ordinary commuting — a plain-English guide to what actually counts as business mileage under HMRC’s rules, and what does not.
+Business mileage sounds simple until you try claiming it.
+A plain-English guide to what counts as business mileage under HMRC's rules - and what does not.

 Read moreUK Raises Tax-Free Mileage Rate to 55p After 15-Year Freeze